TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 ## Does *anyone* remember the point?

-The OG agilistas Allen Holub and Dave Farley\* [get not quite but near to the point](https://youtu.be/hxXmTnb3mFU?t=665) - Dave F talks about small-a-agility "opening up infinite possibilities" as opposed to being "fundamentally constrained" by big-design-up-front.
+The OG agilistas Allen Holub and Dave Farley\* [get not quite but near to the point in this podcast](https://youtu.be/hxXmTnb3mFU?t=665) - Dave F talks about small-a-agility "opening up infinite possibilities" as opposed to being "fundamentally constrained" by big-design-up-front.
 But that's not quite it: it's not the *agility* that opens-up infinite possibilities, and "waterfall approaches" can't and don't ever *actually* constrain you.
+(Note - Dave hits the nail right on the head in the first chapter or two of his [Modern Software Engineering](https://www.davefarley.net/?p=352) book, which if you haven't read, you must do so NOW).

 Working in the Digital Realm *causes* these endless, frictionless possibilities, which no amount of up-front-design can cope with.
 Designs and concepts in the Digital Realm refuse to remain fixed.
 Even the clearest design drawing will get diddled with as soon as you try and implement it, and even assuming you get close, it won't be long before you've tweaked the implementation out of step with the design; *because you can*. **There's absolutely nothing stopping you**.
 Also, the act of coding itself mediates your interpretation, so there will always been at least some variation from the intention.

 Small-a-agility was originally conceived as a *defence mechanism to cope with all this*.
 This is what we have lost sight of, because once you *can* defend yourself against the chaos of infinite possibilities, you also gain loads of advantages from being able to ride it out.
 People focus on those advantages because it's where the promise of money sits - but understanding how a small-a-agile approach helps with the pitfalls is an easier first step to take.

-\* I'll probably refer to Dave Farley a lot in these articles.
+\* I'll refer to Dave Farley a lot in these articles.
 Just in case you don't know, Dave co-wrote [Continuous Delivery](https://martinfowler.com/books/continuousDelivery.html); a strong candidate for being **the** Bible of small-a-agile software engineering.

 ### Agile beginnings